mediantre/row-xpert/README.md

 # row-xpert
-Erg workout generator
+##Erg workout generator

+### Interval object
-A rowing Interval object is in the following format
+- A rowing Interval object is in the following format:
 ```
 type: 'time', 'distance', 'strokes', 'repeat' (for intervals)
 value: (int) (time in seconds, distance in meters, strokes in strokes, repeat in number of times)